School Nursing and Student Health

 - Physician order needed only when the parent’s instruction for administration contradicts the safe dosing instruction on the bottle/container.

-- High school students may carry these medications with them IF permission is obtained and Self-Administration Medication Authorization form is completed and on file in the office.
+- Students are allowed to self-administer non-prescription medications IF permission is obtained and Self-Administration Medication Authorization form is completed and on file in the school office.

 Head lice is a common condition and is not associated with lack of cleanliness.
 While lice are a nuisance, they are not dangerous.
 Please take care to check your child’s head for lice on a regular basis.

 - Head lice are mostly spread by direct head-to-head contact.
 Lice do not jump or fly.

 - Avoid head-to-head contact during play and other activities at home, school, and elsewhere such as sports activities, playground, slumber parties, camp.

 - Less often, lice are spread via objects that have been in contact with a person with head lice, such as hats, scarves, hair ribbons, combs, brushes, stuffed animals or bedding.

 - Itching/scratching of head, especially at the back of the head and neck.

 - Nits on the hair, close to the scalp.
 These are usually pearly-grey or brown in color and are tightly attached to the hair shaft.

 - Dandruff is easily removed, whereas nits cannot be brushed or swept away.